LennartHennigs/RG35XX-H-Notes/README.md

 ## Setting up the device

-Follow these steps as I tried to put them in a useful order.
+Follow these steps to set up get Batocera running on your device.
+I tried to put the steps in a helpful order.

 ### Installing Batocera on the RG35XX-H